DIDSR/BoneJ_Headless/Doc/examples.rst

 ------------------------------------
 BoneJ Module
 ------------------------------------
+Can run any of the individual microstructure metrics using these modules.
 .. code-block:: python
     :linenos:

-    # Can run any of the microstructure metrics using these modules.
     import numpy as np
     import nrrd
     import csv